preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. image:: rtf-table-styles.png

-It is also possible to style a specific cell with a specific background color and border style.
+It is also possible to style a specific cell with a background color and border style.

 .. image:: rtf-cell-style.png

 Media
 *****************************************

 When adding an image or video in rich text using the media picker, it is now easier to edit it by selecting the media and use the action buttons on the media.

 .. image:: rtf-media-tools.png

-By default, the media will use 100% of the text block width, but it is possible to set a fixed width on the media if needed.
+By default, the media will use 100% of the text block width, but it is possible to set a fixed width if needed.

 .. image:: rtf-media-fixed-width.png

-When a fixed width is set, it is possible to align the media in the block and decide how the text should flow together with the media.
+When a fixed width is set, it is possible to align the media within the block and decide how the text should flow together with the media.

 .. image:: rtf-media-text-flow.png